The Graduate School

 https://research.nmsu.edu/RCP.html

-Dissect Laboratory
+DISSECT Laboratory

 DISSECT (Discovering Science through Computational Thinking) is a laboratory established by a joint team of researchers from the Department of Computer Science and the College of Education.
 The lab is housed in Computer Science on the second floor of the Science Hall.
 DISSECT provides physical space and facilities to nurture interactions between computational scientists and educational researchers in order to develop innovative technologies that will expose K-12 students to fundamental principles of computing.
 The laboratory provides workspaces and high-performance workstations for graduate students as well as a dedicated network and offices for researchers and visitors.